Tutorial

 • following an older tutorial that still points at @modelcontextprotocol/server-github

 The fix is usually subtraction, not more tooling.
-Remove the extra uncertainty, get one host reading GitHub correctly, and only then expand the stack.

 Which Host To Keep After GitHub Works